Dzee97/SADRL_PhyloRL/README.md

 ### Contribution

-Although we take inspiration from the work of Azouri et al. (2024), all provided code is our own independent self-implementation and scientific exploration.
+Although we take inspiration from the work of Azouri et al. (2024), all provided code is our own independent self-implementation and scientific contribution.